Appropriations Club Handbook

 E. During Block IV your organization can request funds for:

-There are five different types of budgets student organizations can request funding.
+There are three different types of budgets student organizations can request funding.
 There are basic rules for all budgets and each of these types of budgets has its own criteria and rules that need to be followed when requesting funding for them.
-The five different budget types are: Operational, Programming, Travel, Fundraising, and Travel Fundraising.
+The three different budget types are: Operational, Programming, Fundraising.

 A. Rules & Policies that apply to all budget requests